nicholas-wilcox/date-format-selector/README.md

 # The Date Format Selector

-This is a small utility application that allows a JavaScript developer to easily configure date format options.
+This is a small utility application for easily configuring date format options.
-It contains a series of form selectors that correspond to different properties of the parameters passed to `Date.toLocaleString()`.
+It contains a series of form inputs that correspond to different properties of the parameters passed to `Date.toLocaleString()`.

 ## Usage